EdPike365-Org/edpike365-blog/content/blog/jenkins-in-docker/index.md

 The core containers for our CI/CD stack are Jenkins, DinD, and SonarQube.
 When we use the stack they all need to be running, otherwise they are stopped to save local machine resources.

-Create the central scripts to control our local devops stack.
-For now its just Jenkins, but it will grow in later parts of this series.
-We populate them as we go :

-- `touch ~/dev/docker-cicd/create-stack.sh`: create the stack
-- `touch ~/dev/docker-cicd/start-stack.sh`: startup scripts for each container
-- `touch ~/dev/docker-cicd/stop-stack.sh`: stop but don't delete all the containers
-- `touch ~/dev/docker-cicd/delete-stack.sh`: delete all containers, network, and volumes

 ## Step 1: Create Jenkins Automation Code

 Each container gets its own subdirectory.
 Jenkins gets `~/dev/docker-cicd/jenkins/`.